 Corri’s operatic project comes close to restating the embassy’s agenda of British advancement, ‘the opportunity it afforded’ as Macartney put it, ‘of showing the Chinese to what a high degree of perfection the English nation had carried all the arts and accomplishments of civilized life.’
 And with the view of the progress of music paralleling scientific advancements, music, with the harmonic complexity, was considered yet another sign of European progress, which was seen as lacking in the Chinese.

 However, beyond the specifics of the opera and its broader theme supplied by Burney, Corri’s The Travellers also reflects an ambivalent stance on Chinese music and culture, and circles back to Burney’s uneasiness with his scholarly outlook in regards to China.
 As Irvine argues, Burney was hesitant to equate ‘the rise of counterpoint and harmony as indexes of westernized modernity and progress and to the fall of China from exemplar to object of pity.’
 Unfortunately, there is no record of Burney’s attendance of The Travellers, but it is likely Burney saw a performance of the opera at Drury Lane, while he was working on his article on Chinese music, which he started in 1801, but it was not published until 1819.
-Most significantly, the novelty of Corri’s work is the ways in which firsthand experiences of the embassy and Burney’s scholarly outlook were melded into a basis for an opera.
+Most significantly, the novelty of Corri’s work inheres in the ways in which firsthand experiences of the embassy and Burney’s scholarly outlook were melded into a basis for an opera.
 Furthermore, the opera is, in a way, a belated response to the tributary dramas that entertained the British guests in Jehol and one that specifically acknowledged the Macartney mission and previewed its premature return.
 Perhaps as an answer to the Qianlong Emperor’s disappointing dismissal of the British mission and the gifts brought to him, the opera upholds the message of the mission, as Macartney articulated, to demonstrate the British achievements.
-Above all, it is fascinating to think about how the London theater-going public in the first decade of the nineteenth century was able to experience and ‘listen’ to the Chinese soundscape and ceremony, via Corri’s The Travellers, or Music’s Fascination.
+Above all, it is fascinating to think about how the London theater-going public in the first decade of the nineteenth century was able to experience and ‘listen’ to Chinese soundscape and ceremony, via Corri’s The Travellers, or Music’s Fascination.